 Our Mission Statement

-To enable people across their life course - especially those who have been marginalized - to achieve well-being in their preferred ways; through the development and application of appropriate technologies, person-centred systems and evidence-based policies and laws, that empower users and those supporting them.
+ALL’s activities aim to enable people across their life course - especially those who have been marginalized - to achieve well-being, and fully participate in society.
+Our research promotes human rights- based and person-centred systems as well as evidence-based policies and laws, as well as the development and application of appropriate technologies, that empower people and enhance social inclusion.

 Why we are unique